SemperParatusGithub/PolynomToString/README.md

 # PolynomToString
 Simple polynom to std::string converter with variable number of arguments.
-Little exercise to fold expressions.
+Little exercise about fold expressions.